-Exercises are essential for blood circulation, especially after surgery.
-This could improve the healing process and prevent the formation of blood clots.
-It also allows the blood to carry out important nutrients and immune cells to the treated area.
+Gentle Exercise is helpful for blood circulation, especially after surgery.
+This assists the healing process and can prevent the formation of blood clots.
+It also allows the blood to carry important nutrients and immune cells to the treated area.
 On the other hand, too much exercise after the procedure is harmful.
-It may result in poor outcomes and an increased risk of complications.
+It can result in poor outcomes and an increased risk of complications.

-Engaging in early exercise after the procedure can affect the results of breast augmentation.
+Engaging in exercise too early after the procedure can affect the results of breast augmentation.
 Movements from your chest muscles during the early recovery period are discouraged.
-Too much use of these muscles might result in the shifting of the implant.
+Too much use of the muscles might result in the shifting of the implant.
 This will cause an asymmetrical and unnatural shape of the breast as the implant moves outward or downward.
 It may also contribute to increased swelling, bruising, and soreness.
 Undesired scar formation can also develop.
-To avoid this, chest exercises such as push-ups and pull-ups should be done in moderation.
+To avoid this, chest exercises such as push-ups and pull-ups should be delayed and done in moderation.

 When can I work out after breast augmentation?

 It is important to keep in mind that every patient is different.
-Each treatment plan is customized to suit the needs of each patient.
-Therefore, you should follow the postoperative instructions that will be provided by your surgeon.
+Each treatment plan is customised to suit your needs.
+Therefore, you should follow the postoperative instructions that will be provided by Dr Turner.

 Several factors can affect your recovery and the timeline of when to resume exercise.
 These include the following: